-The legal team at the Law Offices of James B. Coulter is passionate about medical malpractice cases and has decades of combined legal experience.
+The legal team and lawyers at the Law Offices of James B. Coulter is passionate about medical malpractice cases and has decades of combined legal experience.
 If you believe you are the victim of medical malpractice in the state of Florida in Brevard County, Orange County, Seminole County, Indian River County, Osceola County, Volusia County, Putnam County, Pasco County, Duval County, Palm Beach County, Polk County, Duval County, or any other county in the state of Florida, please contact The Law Offices of James B. Coulter.
 We are happy to provide you with a free legal consultation and review of your claim to help you determine the remedies that might be available to you at law.
 Call (321) 586-9944 or submit our online contact form today and we will promptly get back to you.

 Medical malpractice is a legal umbrella for a variety of different medical negligence issues concerning procedural mistakes, surgical errors, failure to fulfill obligations, failure to communicate, failure to diagnose, and inadequate or negligence health management.
 Many medical issues fall under medical malpractice including: